jfb843/CloudComputing/README.md

 ```bash
 ./requierments.sh KAGGLE_USERNAME KAGGLE_KEY
 ```
 Note: This requires the user to register with Kaggle.com and download their respective API token from the "Accounts" page.
-The command line arguments and the username and key from the downloaded API token.
+The command line arguments are the username and key from the downloaded API token.
 Requirements:
 * Google Cloud Dataproc
 * [Kaggle-api](https://github.com/Kaggle/kaggle-api)